lstroh/Capital/README.md

 pip install django

-and to run the Django server I used pip install django.
+and to run the Django server I used python manage.py runserver.